LimeChain/zest/README.md

 ## Branch coverage

 > [!NOTE]
-> branch coverage can be enabled with the `--branch` flag but it requires a recent enough version of the nightly compiler to work
+> Branch coverage can be enabled with the `--branch` flag but it requires a recent enough version of the nightly compiler to work
+> It is also only supported when using the `instrument-coverage` coverage strategy

 <details>
   <summary>There isn't yet a version of the compiler that both supports `branch` coverage and `solana-program` compilation</summary>